-In his supplemental testimony, Mr. Baacke testified the best estimate of the total cost of construction for the CT Project remains at \$641,223,000 (shown in Attachment 5-A), which includes indirect costs but excludes AFUDC.
-He explained that NIPSCO will accrue AFUDC associated with the CT Project costs based upon the amounts at the time such costs or charges are incurred.
+In his supplemental testimony, Mr. Baacke testified the best estimate of the total cost of construction for the CT Project remains at \$641,223,000, which includes indirect costs but excludes AFUDC.
+He explained NIPSCO will accrue AFUDC associated with the CT Project costs based upon the amounts at the time such costs or charges are incurred.
 Based upon estimates of AFUDC at the time of this supplemental filing, Mr. Baacke testified the total estimated cost, including AFUDC of \$1,531,039, is \$642,754,039.
-Pet.
-Ex.
-5-S at 11.

-OUCC witness Armstrong recommended that costs associated with certain pollution control technology be removed from the CT Project best estimate.
-Pub.
-Ex.
-1 at 16-17.
-Ms. Armstrong also stated that NIPSCO can seek approval of any future pollution control costs as federally mandated costs under the Federal Mandate Statute at Ind.
+OUCC witness Ms. Armstrong recommended costs associated with certain pollution control technology be removed from the CT Project best estimate.
+Ms. Armstrong stated NIPSCO can seek approval of any future pollution control costs as federally mandated costs under the Federal Mandate Statute at Ind.
 Code ch.
 8-1-8.4.
-Id. at 19.
-Ms. Armstrong stated that the OUCC "does not consider NIPSCO's request for the CT Project, as currently proposed, to be affordable."
-Id. at 9.
+Ms. Armstrong stated the OUCC does not consider NIPSCO's request for the CT Project, as currently proposed, to be affordable.

-OUCC witness Hanks claimed that NIPSCO's best estimate potentially double counts indirect costs.
-Pub.
-Ex.
-2 at pp. 10-11.
-Mr. Hanks stated that NIPSCO did not justify a 5% escalation factor and recommended its proposed escalation be reduced to 3% to match its electric TDSIC Plan.
-Id. at 12-13.
-Mr. Hanks compared the cost of NIPSCO's proposed CT Project to average technology costs from the Energy Information Administration's Annual Energy Outlook of 2023 and to the cost of CEI South's CTs.
-Id. at pp. 5-6.
+OUCC witness Mr. Hanks stated NIPSCO's best estimate potentially double counts indirect costs.
+Mr. Hanks stated NIPSCO did not justify a 5% escalation factor and recommended its proposed escalation be reduced to 3% to match its electric Transmission, Distribution, and Storage System Improvement Charge ("TDSIC") Plan.
+Mr. Hanks compared the cost of NIPSCO's proposed CT Project to average technology costs from the U.S. Energy Information Administration's ("EIA") Annual Energy Outlook of 2023 and to the cost of CEI South's CTs.

-OUCC witness Krieger noted the OUCC's concern with NIPSCO's estimated owner's costs.
-He believed NIPSCO's application of a "simple" 9% is not supported or justified for a complex project.
+OUCC witness Mr. Krieger stated the OUCC is concerned with NIPSCO's estimated owner's costs.
+He believed NIPSCO's application of a simple nine percent is not supported or justified for a complex project.
 Mr. Krieger believed the owner's costs would be significantly less when an EPC contractor is hired.
-Pub.
-Ex.
-4 at pp. 18 -21.

-IG witness Gorman stated NIPSCO's cost estimate should be rejected because it is not based on firm pricing as a result of competitive bids received from contractors, but rather on preliminary market analysis of the expected costs.
-IG Ex.
-1 at 8-9.
+IG witness Mr. Gorman stated NIPSCO's cost estimate should be rejected because it is not based on firm pricing because of competitive bids received from contractors, but rather on preliminary market analysis of the expected costs.

-CAC witness Sommer argued for prejudgment of the prudency of certain actions and prospective disallowance of costs.
-Witness Sommer also argues for a cost cap on project costs.
-CAC Ex.
-1 at 7, recommendation 3.
-Ms. Sommer similarly recommended denial of NIPSCO's request based on the cost of the aeroderivative turbines.
-Id. at 6-7, 10.
-Ms. Sommer recommended that "costs to serve customers in order to accommodate a delay in the online date of the CT Project are disallowed including but not limited to capacity and energy costs."
-Id. at 7.
+CAC witness Ms. Sommer argued for prejudgment of the prudency of certain actions and prospective disallowance of costs.
+Ms. Sommer argues for a cost cap on project costs.
+Ms. Sommer recommended denial of NIPSCO's request based on the cost of the aeroderivative turbines.
+Ms. Sommer recommended that costs to serve customers in order to accommodate a delay in the online date of the CT Project be disallowed including but not limited to capacity and energy costs.

-Mr. Baacke disagreed with CAC witness James' assertion that a "self-build approach is not in customers' best interests and adds significant risk to the Project cost."
+Mr. Baacke disagreed with CAC witness Mr. James' assertion that a self-build approach is not in customers' best interests and adds significant risk to the Project cost.
 He testified NIPSCO has experience with both EPC and multi-prime contracts and provided some of NIPSCO's history of successfully executing on large and complex projects below.
-Pet.
-Ex.
-5-R at 6-7.

-In response to several witnesses claims that entering an EPC contract can mitigate cost risk and that multi-prime contracting may translate into additional ratepayer costs, Mr. Baacke testified that while EPC contracts can provide some benefits, the parties fail to appreciate that, in order to create certainty, an EPC contractor is paid for risks that could potentially be avoided, mitigated, or not occur at all.
+In response to several witnesses claims that entering an EPC contract can mitigate cost risk and multi-prime contracting may translate into additional ratepayer costs, Mr. Baacke testified that while EPC contracts can provide some benefits, the parties fail to appreciate that, to create certainty, an EPC contractor is paid for risks that could potentially be avoided, mitigated, or not occur at all.
 Mr. Baacke testified that both contracting strategies have benefits and the potential for increased costs; however, for the CT Project, and after careful consideration, NIPSCO determined the multi-prime contracting strategy offers a greater potential for savings on the overall cost of the project, especially when managed effectively and scoped accurately.
-Pet.
-Ex.
-5-R at 7-8.